 - the style of the boot

-Within your riding discipline also falls like how often you’re riding.
+Within your riding discipline I would also include things like how often you’re riding.

-If you’re riding once a week during lessons for example, then you’ll probably need one pair of simple paddock boots that you can pair up with half-chaps.
+Let’s say you’re riding once a week during lessons.
+In that case you’ll probably need one pair of simple paddock boots that you can pair up with half-chaps.
 Or you can get some field boots.

 As another example, if you’re hoping to compete in dressage, you’re 100% going to need a pair of dress boots.